AnshG714/sweeger/README.md

 # Setup

+(NOTE: We are having issues running Sweeger on Linux, we are looking into this.
+Sweeger currently works on Windows and Mac OS)

 To get started with Sweeger, navigate to the `/run` directory of the project.
 Depending on if you are using a Windows- or Unix-based machine, run either `windows.bat` or `unix.sh`.
 If asked to open a port other than port 3000, enter 'y'.
 This should start Sweeger in your browser:

 ![Login](https://github.com/AnshG714/sweeger/blob/master/rsc/login.png?raw=true)